Jcoomber6/DA401/README.md

 #### 7. UNRATE.csv and GDP.csv
 * Federal Reserve Economic Data (FRED) annual GDP in billions and unemployment rate as a percentage.
 Merged to the Medicare Telehealth Trends dataset based on year

+### Methodology
+* 7 variables have been chosen for the multivariable fixed effect model in relation to telehealth visits.
+* The variables include: the number of vehicles owned, transit spending per capita, having internet access, number of hospitals, number of physicians, GDP, and unemployment rate.
+* Variance Inflation Factor (VIF) analysis is used to test for multicollinearity which could lead to unreliable coefficient estimates and impact the interpretation.